CoT-Driven Framework for Short Text Classification: Enhancing and Transferring Capabilities from Large to Smaller Model: Method

-Following the retrieval of pertinent common-sense knowledge, this step entails assimilating $S$ into a cohesive and polished short text.
-The context is formed by concatenating $C^1_2$ and $S$, where $I^1_3$ serves as the modification directive. \begin{mdframed}[ outerlinewidth=1pt, roundcorner=5pt, innertopmargin=10pt, innerbottommargin=10pt, innerrightmargin=10pt, innerleftmargin=10pt, backgroundcolor=gray!10, linecolor=black, align=center, userdefinedwidth=0.45\textwidth ] \texttt{$C^1_3$[$C^1_2$,$S$].
+\textbf{Step 3.
+Text Rewriting} Following the retrieval of pertinent common-sense knowledge, this step entails assimilating $S$ into a cohesive and polished short text.
+The context is formed by concatenating $C^1_2$ and $S$, where $I^1_3$ serves as the modification directive. \begin{mdframed}[ outerlinewidth=0.5pt, roundcorner=5pt, innertopmargin=5pt, innerbottommargin=5pt, innerrightmargin=5pt, innerleftmargin=5pt, backgroundcolor=gray!7, linecolor=black, align=center, userdefinedwidth=0.5\textwidth ] \textsf{$C^1_3$[$C^1_2$,$S$].
 Refine and enhance the language to guarantee precision, fluidity, and legibility, whilst preserving the accuracy and wholeness of the integrated information.} \end{mdframed}

 Integration, represented by function $g$, is essential for converting raw data into an easily understandable format.
 It overcomes the syntactic constraints of short texts, producing a structured output $R$ that simplifies comprehension and subsequent categorization by LLM.
+The process can be formally expressed as: